Graduate Satisfactory Academic Progress Policy

 - the warning has not been rescinded; and

-- the student does not earn creidt for an additional 3 credits attempted.
+- the student does not earn credit for an additional 3 credits attempted.

-- The dean of Graduate Studies may dismiss a student without warning if the student attempts and fails to earn credit for at least 9 credits.
+2. The dean of the appropriate school may dismiss a student without warning if the student attempts and fails to earn credit for at least 9 credits.

 Reinstatement after Academic Progress Dismissal

-In order to be reinstated, a student must present written evidence to the dean of Graduate Studies that the student is ready and able to make satisfactory progress.
+In order to be reinstated, a student must present written evidence to the dean of the appropriate school that the student is ready and able to make satisfactory progress.

-The dean of Graduate Studies is responsible for acting on requests for reinstatement after academic dismissal.
+The dean of the appropriate school is responsible for acting on requests for reinstatement after academic dismissal.
 Students are not eligible for reinstatement for at least one term after an academic dismissal.

 Students who are academically dismissed for a second time are not eligible for reinstatement.

-If the dean of Graduate Studies reinstates a student, s/he may establish terms and conditions that promote future academic success.
-For example, the dean of Graduate Studies may:
+If the dean of appropriate school reinstates a student, s/he may establish terms and conditions that promote future academic success.
+For example, the dean may:

 Students who have been reinstated after academic dismissal and who have received financial aid (NYS or federal) in the past are not automatically eligible for such aid again.

-The dean of Graduate Studies provides written notice to the student when
+The dean of the appropriate school provides written notice to the student when:

 - the student is placed on academic progress warning,